navidnayyem/Eye-Disease-Classification-Using-Deep-Learning/README.md

 Early detection of eye diseases is critical for preventing irreversible vision loss.
 This project builds and evaluates a deep learning pipeline for automated classification of retinal fundus images into four categories: **cataract**, **diabetic retinopathy**, **glaucoma**, and **normal**.

 Five state-of-the-art CNN architectures are benchmarked under identical conditions.
 Beyond accuracy metrics, the project uses **GradCAM++** to produce visual explanations of model decisions — verifying that the model attends to clinically relevant anatomical regions rather than image artefacts.
+A standalone prediction script allows inference on new images with optional GradCAM++ heatmap output.

 ---